[Article] Introduction to Security Assertion Markup Language 2.0

-- User logs in to mail at mail.example.com
+- A user logs in to mail at mail.example.com

-- User got authenticated against an identity provider at idp.example.com
+- The user gets authenticated against an identity provider at idp.example.com

-- The user now tries to log in to docs.example.com
+- The user now attempts to log in to docs.example.com

 - docs.example.com sends a samlp:AuthnRequest to the idp.example.com and asks to authenticate the user

-- Since user is already authenticated, the idp.example.com sends a SAML assertion saying the user is authenticated
+- Since the user is already authenticated, idp.example.com sends a SAML assertion confirming the user is verified

 - docs.example.com let the user log in without asking for identity information again